COMP2522/project-team-paul/README.md

 ![img.png](Images/BossReadme.png)

 ### Power Ups
 The game also has power ups.
-They are the squares with question marks in them and when the player collides with them, they will either be jumped up similar to how a platform might or they will gain a life as long as they have less than 3 lives.
-The power ups spawn in random locations in the window.
+There are 3 different types of power ups.
+The first is the spring landing on it will jump you up similar to a platform.
+The second is the jetpack landing on it will boost you up a little higher than a platform would.
+The final power up is the heart, landing on it will give you another life as long as you have less than 3 hearts.

 ### Coins
 The player can collect coins as well throughout